Monotone representation and measurability of generalized $\psi$-estimators: Introduction

 \section{Introduction}

 In both theoretical and applied statistics, $M$-estimators play a fundamental role, and a special subclass, the class of $\psi$-estimators (also called $Z$-estimators), is also in the heart of investigations.
-To recall the notion of $\psi$-estimators, let $(X,\cX)$ be a measurable space, $\Theta$ be a Borel subset of $\RR$, and $\psi:X\times\Theta\to\RR$ be a function such that for all $t\in\Theta$, the function $X\ni x\mapsto \psi(x,t)$ is measurable with respect to the sigma-algebra $\cX$.
-Let $(\xi_n)_{n\geq 1}$ be a sequence of independent and identically distributed (i.i.d.) random variables with values in $X$ such that the distribution of $\xi_1$ depends on an unknown parameter $\vartheta \in\Theta$.
-For each $n\geq 1$, Huber \cite{Hub64, Hub67} among others introduced an important estimator of $\vartheta$ based on the observations $\xi_1,\ldots,\xi_n$ as a solution $ \widehat\vartheta_{n,\psi}(\xi_1,\ldots,\xi_n)$ of the equation (with respect to the unknown parameter):
+The $M$-estimators (where the letter $M$ refers to ''maximum likelihood-type'') were introduced by Huber \cite{Hub64, Hub67}.
+Let $(X,\cX)$ be a measurable space, $\Theta$ be a Borel subset of $\RR$, and $\varrho:X\times\Theta\to\RR$ be a function such that for each $t\in\Theta$, the function $X\ni x\mapsto \varrho(x,t)$ is measurable with respect to the sigma-algebra $\cX$.
+Let $(\xi_k)_{k\geq 1}$ be a sequence of i.i.d.\ random variables with values in $X$ such that the distribution of $\xi_1$ depends on an unknown parameter $\vartheta \in\Theta$.
+For each $n\geq 1$, Huber \cite{Hub64, Hub67} introduced an important estimator of $\vartheta$ based on the observations $\xi_1,\ldots,\xi_n$ as a solution of the following minimization problem:

+provided that such a solution exists.
+One calls such a solution an $M$-estimator of the unknown parameter $\vartheta\in\Theta$ based on the i.i.d.\ observations $\xi_1,\ldots,\xi_n$.
+For historical fidelity, we note that Huber \cite{Hub64} considered the special case when $X:=\RR$, $\Theta:=\RR$, and the function $\varrho$ depends only on $x-t$, i.e., $\varrho(x,t):=f(x-t)$, $x\in\RR$, $t\in\Theta$, with some given nonconstant function $f:\RR\to\RR$.
+Turning back to the general case, under suitable regularity assumptions, the minimization problem \eqref{help_M_est_min_problem} can be solved by setting the derivative of the objective function (with respect to the unknown parameter) equal to zero:

-In the statistical literature, one calls $\widehat\vartheta_{n,\psi}(\xi_1,\ldots,\xi_n)$ a $\psi$-estimator of the unknown parameter $\vartheta\in\Theta$ based on the i.i.d.\ observations $\xi_1,\ldots,\xi_n$, while other authors call it a $Z$-estimator (the letter Z refers to ''zero'').
-In fact, $\psi$-estimators are special $M$-estimators (where the letter $M$ refers to ''maximum likelihood-type'') that were also introduced by Huber \cite{Hub64, Hub67}.
-For a detailed exposition of $M$-estimators and $\psi$-estimators, see, e.g., Kosorok \cite[Subsection 2.2.5 and Section 13]{Kos} or van der Vaart \cite[Section 5]{Vaa}.
+where $\partial_2 \varrho$ denotes the (partial) derivative of $\varrho$ with respect to its second variable.
+In the statistical literature, $\partial_2\varrho$ and a solution of the equation above are often denoted by $\psi$ and $\widehat\vartheta_{n,\psi}(\xi_1,\ldots,\xi_n)$, respectively, and hence in this case an $M$-estimator is often called a $\psi$-estimator, while other authors call it a $Z$-estimator (the letter $Z$ refers to ''zero'').
+For a detailed exposition of $M$-estimators and $\psi$-estimators ($Z$-estimators), see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos} or van der Vaart \cite[Section 5]{Vaa}.